AstroPlant/Casing/README.md

 ### `LiteEd/`
 All CAD and other designs for the AstroPlant Lite Edition casing / enclosure / top panel.
-This casing design is a small size versión of original Maker Edition in order to save costs.
+This casing design is a small size versión of original Maker Edition with the aim to save money.